integritee-network/integritee-node/README.md

 Please see our [Integritee Book](https://book.integritee.network/howto_node.html) to learn how to build and run this.

 ### Note
-For there are some features that are highly relevant for developers:
+There are some cargo features that are highly relevant for developers:

 * `skip-ias-check`: allow registering enclaves without attestation report.
 * `skip-extrinsic-filtering`: We have a defensive filter for transfer extrinsics as we have an old solo-node running for archive purposes, which mustn't allow transfers.
 The filter can be deactivate with this feature.